This article may contain links from our affiliate partners. Please read how we make money!

 - Chemical-free – Seasoned iron cookware is completely safe for use in the kitchen.

-- Incredible durability – You can expect your iron pots and pans to last you for many years.
+- Incredible nonstick properties and durability – You can expect your iron pots and nonstick surfaces to last you for many years.

 - High availability – Iron is one of the most traditional and popular types of cookware available.